RitheshShenthar/mozwebrtc/README.md

-## Customizations for the Mozilla QA WebRTC Cluster
+## Customizations for the MozQA WebRTC lab

 ### Clients